-On Glover Road on the northern boundary of Hawera a 7-lot residential subdivision is being developed.
-The subdivision is secluded down a shared right of way that provides separation from the Glover Road industrial sites.
-The land contains a significant number of mature trees and a low-lying wetlandthat will be retained and enhanced within the subdivision.
+On Glover Road, Hawera a 7-lot residential subdivision is being developed.
+The subdivision is down a shared right-of-way that seperates the development from the Glover Road industrial area.
+The land contains a significant number of mature trees and a low-lying wetland that will be retained and enhanced.

-The New Plymouth District Court has undergone a major upgrade to building layout and security.
-The refurbishment includes a revamp to office space, court rooms, access and public areas as well as more space for Taranaki's three judges.
+The New Plymouth District Court has undergone a major upgrade to building layout and security and included a revamp of the office space, court rooms, access and public areas as well as more space for Taranaki's three judges.
 Prior to the renovations, two of the judges had offices in the neighbouring Atkinson Building.

-The Paddocks is a pre-eminent rural lifestyle subdivision on the western outskirts of Oakura village.
-The subdivision currently comprises 26 lots, each around 4,000m² in area, and further development is planned.
+The Paddocks is a pre-eminent rural lifestyle subdivision on the western outskirts of Oakura.
+IT currently comprises of 26 lots, each around 4,000m², and further development is planned.
 The Paddocks presents stunning sea views, naturally beautiful native planting, and the extraordinary backdrop of the Kaitake Ranges.

-Twin Valley is a rural lifestyle subdivision on Mangorei Road not far from the New Plymouth urban area.
-The subdivision incorporates four rural blocks each over 4 hectares in area, 2 smaller lots of 4,000m² each, and the original homestead.
+Twin Valley is a rural lifestyle subdivision on Mangorei Road, not far from the New Plymouth urban area.
+The subdivision incorporates four rural blocks each over 4 hectares, two smaller lots of 4,000m² each, and the original homestead.
 The original farm block is crossed by twin valleys running from the mountain to the sea that provide the unique character of the land.
 The natural contour was a challenge for the civil works necessary to create the access to the larger lifestyle blocks.

-Tapuae Country Estate is a premier coastal farm park property in the Taranaki region.
-The Estate comprises 30 exclusive house sites of around 4000m² in size, strategically positioned within the confines of a working farm.
+Tapuae Country Estate is a premier coastal farm park property situated netween New Plymouth and Oakura.
+The Estate comprises 30 exclusive house sites of around 4000m², strategically positioned within a working farm.
 The farm park includes tennis courts, a central lakeside pavilion and more than 4km of lush native bush walkways.

 Located on the western outskirts of New Plymouth, the Omata Tank Farm is an important resource for the storage of oil and gas.
-With the commencement of production at Origin's new Kupe Production Station in South Taranaki, gas condensate is being stored at the tank farm before being piped to the Port of Taranaki and shipped offshore for refinement.
+Gas condensate from Origin's Kupe Production Station in South Taranaki is being stored at the tank farm before being piped to Port Taranaki and shipped offshore for refinement.

-In conjunction with Land Information New Zealand, the Ministry of Justice has completed a five year project to register all existing Maori freehold land titles and orders under the Land Transfer Act 1952.
-A total of 27,000 Maori land blocks have been registered with Land Information New Zealand (LINZ) representing 99% of the total inventory of Maori freehold land.
+In conjunction with Land Information New Zealand (LINZ), the Ministry of Justice has completed a five year project to register all existing Maori freehold land titles and orders under the Land Transfer Act 1952.
+A total of 27,000 Maori land blocks have been registered, representing 99% of the total inventory of Maori freehold land.